WHY IT MATTERS: Issues at stake in election

 This election probably will cost more than $1 billion.
 Big donors who help cover the tab could gain outsized influence with the election's winner.
 Your voice may not be heard as loudly as a result.

 Recent court decisions have stripped away restrictions on how elections are financed, allowing the very rich to afford more speech than the rest.
-In turn, super political action committees have flourished, thanks as well to limitless contributions from the wealthy - including contributors who have business before the government.
+In turn, super PACs have flourished, thanks as well to limitless contributions from the wealthy - including contributors who have business before the government.

 Disclosure rules offer a glimpse into who's behind the money.
 But the information is often too vague to be useful.
 And nonprofits that run so-called issue ads don't have to reveal donors.